tigera-cs/Calico-Foundation/4.3-policy-advanced-lab/README.md

 Calico and Kubernetes policies are implemented based on endpoint labels.
 However, Calico provides a convenient way of defining policies based on Kubernetes Services and Calico dynamically in the backend implements and enforces the policy on the associated endpoints.

 Let's start by creating an application that is composed of a server and a client component.
 Get yourself familiar with the following app.
-We will use nginx-client to stablish http connections to nginx-server on port 80.
+We will use nginx-client to establish http connections to nginx-server on port 80.

 ```
 kubectl apply -f -<<EOF